Sabians: Islamic

 In some Sunni hadiths, they are described as converts to Islam.

 At the beginning of the Muslim conquest of Mesopotamia, the leader of the Mandaeans, Anush bar Danqa, appeared before Muslim authorities showing them a copy of the Ginza Rabba, the Mandaean holy book, and proclaiming the chief Mandaean prophet to be John the Baptist, who is also mentioned in the Quran by the name Yahya ibn Zakariya.
 Consequently, the Muslim caliphates provided them acknowledgement as the Quranic Sabians and People of the Book.

 Other classical Arabic sources include the Fihrist of ibn al-Nadim (c.
 987), who mentions the Mogtasilah ("Mughtasila", or "self-ablutionists"), a sect of Sabians in southern Mesopotamia who are identified with the Mandaeans or Elcesaites.

 Al-Biruni (writing at the beginning of the eleventh century CE) said that the '"real Sabians'" were "the remnants of the Jewish tribes who remained in Babylonia when the other tribes left it for Jerusalem in the days of Cyrus and Artaxerxes.
 According to E. S. Drower (1937) these remaining tribes ... adopted a system mixed up of Magism and Judaism.'

 According to Abu Yusuf Absha al-Qadi, Caliph al-Ma'mun of Baghdad in 830 CE stood with his army at the gates of Harran and questioned the Harranians about what protected religion they belonged to.
 As they were neither Muslim, Christian, Jewish or Magian, the caliph told them they were non-believers.
 He said they would have to become Muslims, or adherents of one of the other religions recognized by the Quran by the time he returned from his campaign against the Byzantines or he would kill them.
 The Harranians consulted with a lawyer, who suggested that they find their answer in the Quran II.59, which said that Sabians were tolerated.
 It was unknown what the sacred text intended by "Sabian" and so they took the name.

 The pagan people of Harran identified themselves with the Sabians in order to fall under the protection of Islam.
 The Harranians may have identified themselves as Sabians in order to retain their religious beliefs.
 Multiple medieval sources state that the Harranian Sabians acknowledged Hermes Trismegistus as their prophet.
-Validation of Hermes as a prophet comes from his identification as Idris (i.e. Enoch) in the Quran (19.57 and 21.85).
-This has often led modern scholars to think of the Harranian Sabians as Hermeticists, though there is in fact no meaningful evidence for this.
+Validation of Hermes as a prophet comes from his identification with Idris (i.e., Enoch) in Quran 19:57 and 21:85.
+This has often led modern scholars to think of the Harranian Sabians as Hermeticists, though there is in fact no further evidence for this.

 Furthermore, this account of the Harranian Sabians does not fit with the existence of earlier records making reference to Sabians in Harran.
 Usamah ibn Ayd, writing before 770 CE (his year of death), already referred to a city of Sabians in the region where Harran lies.
 The jurist Abu Hanifa, who died in 767 CE, is recorded to have discussed the legal status of Harranian Sabians with two of his disciples.